About us

 Meet the team

-Our team is led by physicians that have served on admissions committees at medical schools across Canada medical schools
+You'll be guided by physicians that have worked on admissions committees at the most competitive medical schools in the world.

 Dr. Kotha